April 1, 2023

 Because of the current high demand, it now takes 70 to 72 business days to process regular filings.
 Expedited applications take 12 to 14 business days.
 And online submissions take 13 to 15 business days.[3]

-Some of the usual information you need to include are:
+Some of the information you can include in one are:

 • Official company name, address, and purpose